 [DISCLAIMER: THIS POST MAY CONTAIN AFFILIATE LINKS, INCLUDING AMAZON ASSOCIATE LINKS WHERE I EARN FROM QUALIFYING PURCHASES.
 THERE IS NO COST TO YOU & THE COMMISSION HELPS SUPPORT THIS SITE]

-One would think that these sizes would be equivalent since 24 months equals to 2 years old in a literal sense.
+One would think that these sizes would be equivalent since 24 months equals 2 years old in a literal sense.
 Unfortunately, it’s not that easy.
 2T is definitely a distinct size from 24m.

-Below you’ll find a breakdown of 24M vs. 2T sizes, including details about their differences.
+Below you’ll find a breakdown of whether 24 month is the same 2t, and how the sizes differ.
 To save you time, I also include the size charts for a number of popular clothing stores since sizing differences vary some across retailers.

-What is 24 month size?
+What size is 24 months?

-24-month size is the last of the baby sizes offered by most brands.
-It generally fits babies approaching 2-years old.
-24-month size clothes roughly fit babies who weigh between 28-30 lbs and are 32-34″ tall, though the exact measurement ranges vary a bit by store.
+24 month size is design for babies approaching 2-years old, from about 18 months to 24 months of age.
+24m-sized clothes fit babies who weigh about 28-30 lbs and are about 32-34″ tall, though the exact measurement ranges vary a bit by store.

+24 month size is the last of the baby sizes offered by most brands.
 Baby clothes in general are designed to accommodate babies in diapers with a wide range of mobility skills.
 This means the clothes have extra space to fit the bulkiness of diapers and are also easier to take on and off for diaper changes.